Long-ranged gates in quantum computation architectures with limited connectivity: Introduction

 \section{Introduction}

 Quantum computers hold the promise to solve problems that are not accessible for classical computing devices, ranging from material design over optimization in logistics to quantum chemistry.
 It is beneficial to have quantum computers with a large number of qubits, which need to be properly designed in order to allow for an efficient implementation of large-scale quantum computations.
 Several physical realizations, such as quantum computers based on superconducting qubits \cite{RN26,RN27,RN28}, but also approaches based on trapped atoms \cite{RN29,RN30,RN31,RN32} or ions \cite{RN19,RN20,RN21,RN22,RN23}, can at the moment only realize quantum interactions at a short range, such as nearest-neighbor quantum interactions in a one-dimensional or two-dimensional spatial arrangement of the qubits.
 While in principle this leaves the computational complexity of the quantum algorithms unaltered, such geometrical restrictions lead to a significant (polynomial) overhead to obtain long-range quantum gates or an all-to-all connectivity between the qubits.
+Constant factors or poynomial overheads are usually disregarded in complexity assessments, however they are relevant when taking devices of limited size and quality into account.
 For practical purposes, it is hence beneficial to minimize overheads, and find efficient ways to realize long-distance gates also in such restricted settings.

 Here we propose a measurement-assisted quantum computer architecture that utilizes multipartite entangled states, which overcomes limitations posed by architectures based on short-ranged or even nearest neighbor connectivity among the qubits.
 Our approach does not depend on any physical realization of the qubits, i.e. is platform independent.
 We show how to split up the qubits into data qubits for quantum information processing, and auxiliary qubits for entanglement generation for different structures to optimize performance.
 This includes proposals for existing geometries like hexagonal structures currently used in IBMQ quantum processors, but also optimized 2D and 3D architectures.
 A multipartite entangled state generated among the auxiliary qubits is used as a resource to realize two-qubit and multi-qubit gates on the data qubits by performing suitable quantum protocols that include measurements.